iWorkTech/xapi-wrapper-xamarin/component/src/Doc/xAPI_Wrapper_03152017.md

 ## xAPI is Unit Tested and Asynchronous by design

-The xAPIWrapper is united tested for every interface for standards compliance and implemented with async-await pattern to be inherently high performaning.
+The xAPIWrapper is united tested for every interface for standards compliance and implemented with async-await pattern to be inherently high performing.
 Each interface and API call had dual implementation with synchronous and asynchronous calls.

 ![xAPIWrapper!](https://github.com/iWorkTech/xapi-wrapper-xamarin/blob/master/component/src/Images/UnitTest1.png "xAPIWrapper - Unit Testing - 1")